aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.dom/domexception/invalid_state_err/_index.md

 ---
 title: DOMException.INVALID_STATE_ERR
 second_title: Aspose.SVG for .NET API Reference
-description: DOMException field.
+description: DOMException INVALID_STATE_ERR field.
 If an attempt is made to use an object that is not or is no longer usable
 type: docs
 weight: 160
 url: /net/aspose.svg.dom/domexception/invalid_state_err/